James Bond in video games: Cancelled games

+In 2005 TT Games produced a test animation as part of a pitch for a Lego James Bond video game.
+While the project was initially approved by Lego, Activision and the Broccoli family, the idea was abandoned shortly after the release of Casino Royale a year later, as the films darker and more violent tone was considered unsuitable for LEGO’s family-friendly demographic.

+In 2016, TT Games pitched another James Bond themed entry in their long running line of Lego games, which would adapt the events of multiple films.
+The pitch was rejected for largely the same reasons.
+A trailer for the game was later leaked in 2024.

 Other games

 Mobile and smartphone games

 Since 2002, games featuring the Bond character and the 007 trademark have been published and distributed on mobile phones.
 The first two are based on action sequences from Die Another Day, one of them is titled Hover Chase and the other is Ice Racer.
 Both were published by Vodafone.

 With the official reboot of the film franchise in 2006, Sony Online Entertainment released a side-scroll action game based on Casino Royale developed by Glu Mobile, following a storyline inspired by the film.
 Similarly, an identical tie-in based on Quantum of Solace was released in 2008 by the same team.
 The same year, Sony Online Entertainment Los Angeles developed and published an arcade fighting game to coincide with the aforementioned film, entitled Top Agent.

 In 2014, it was reported that Glu Mobile was working on another mobile game bearing the James Bond license.
 A year later, its title was revealed as World of Espionage, a point-and-click game retelling several previous storylines from the film series, debuting an early access mode in July 2015 and releasing a full version of the game in November later that year.
 The game, after being universally panned for its uninspired content, was removed from the online mobile stores in December 2016 and Glu Mobile pulled the plug on the title.